joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/20/briefing/were-doing-drugs.html

 **A Prince at 26: Once-Secret Son of Belgian Royal Gains Legal Recognition**\
-`Clément Vandenkerckhove was born to Belgium’s Prince Clement before his marriage.
+`Clément Vandenkerckhove was born to Belgium’s Prince Laurent before his marriage.
 He is now a prince himself, though he is not expected to have royal duties.`\
 https://www.nytimes.com/2026/08/20/world/europe/prince-laurent-belgium-clement-son.html

 **After Six Years, Harry and Meghan Are Coming Home.
 What Changed?**\